karlropkins/submission-joss/paper/paper.md

 `AQEval` (Air Quality Evaluation) is an `R` package for the routine investigation of discrete changes in air quality time-series.
-The main functions, `quantBreakPoints` and `quantBreakSegments` use a three-step method to find possible ‘points-of-change’, test these and quantify the most likely or 'regions-of-change' about them.
+The main functions, `quantBreakPoints` and `quantBreakSegments` use a three-step method to find possible ‘points-of-change’, test these and quantify the most likely or 'regions-of-change' about them, respectively.
 Other key functions build of these to provide a workflow to measure smaller changes and/or changes in more complex environments.

 # Statement of Need